 Earlier in his career, Mr. Seebode managed the U.S. Army Corps of Engineers Regulatory Program in the New York District and he was the official Corps liaison to the City of New York in the wake of the 9/11 World Trade Center tragedy where he provided technical guidance and expertise during emergency response and restoration activities.

-Mr. Seebode has received numerous awards including the Meritorious Civilian Service Medal, the U.S. Army Corps of Engineers Civilian of The Year Award, the prestigious De Fleury Medal for engineering excellence, Department of Army Civilian Award for Humanitarian Service, Presidential Certificate of Merit for lifesaving while on official duty, Department of Defense Environmental Engineer of the Year Award, and Heroism Award from the Governor of the State of New Jersey.
+Mr. Seebode has received numerous awards including the U.S. Army Corps of Engineers Civilian of the Year Award, the prestigious De Fleury Medal for engineering excellence, the Department of Army Civilian Award for Humanitarian Service, a Presidential Certificate of Merit for lifesaving while on official duty, the Department of Defense Environmental Engineer of the Year Award, and the State of New Jersey's highest Heroism Award.

 In March of 2014, Mr. Seebode was awarded the Department of the Army Meritorious Civilian Service Medal from the Under Secretary of the Army for lifelong achievements in support of the Army and citizens of the United States.